justeattakeaway/pie/apps/pie-docs/src/components/link/overview/overview.md

 ## Content

 - Be mindful of which words in a paragraph you use for your links.
-Make sure the words you convert into links are directly related to the contents that the link will lead you to.
+Make sure the words you convert into links are directly related to the content that the link will lead you to.
-- Use sentence-style capitalization (only the first world in a phrase and any proper nouns capitalized).
+- Use sentence-style capitalization (only the first word in a phrase and any proper nouns capitalized).

 ---